 Why do boat yards continue to use slide hammers?

-1- They know the brinelling of the bearings/races damage will not rear its head immediately and thus the damage is not likely to be blamed on their use of the slide hammer.
+1- They know the brinelling of the bearings/races damage (brinelling creates flat spots in the bearings or races) will not rear its head immediately and thus the damage is not likely to be blamed on their use of the slide hammer.

 2- They know it will result in future repairs.